MAJOR MACRO ECONOMIC INDICATORS

 - Social inequalities and demographic growth affect economic performance

 In 2014, growth stabilizes at a high level.
 The country’s main growth driver is still household consumption (70% of GDP) and investment, both public and private.
 This is because strong growth in credit and expatriates’ remittances help sustain domestic demand.
 The recovery in the Euro-Zone and the strength of the US economy also support exports which will benefit the business processing outsourcing (BPO) sector, which represents 25% of exports.
 Construction, financial intermediation and property will also grow rapidly.
 However, in November 2013 the country was hit by a powerful typhoon (Haiyan) which ravaged the centre of the country.
 This typhoon have slightly affected growth in 2013, it has had a negative impact the GDP growth in the first quarter of 2014.
 Agricultural sector grew by only 1.5% year on year.
 Besides, tourism and insurance sector were also affected.
-Thus GDP grew only by 5.7% year on year in the first quarter of 2014, its lower level since 2010.
-However, negative consequences are likely to be limited.
-Indeed, major work are needed to reconstruct the damaged areas and this infrastructure spending is expected to impact positively on growth this year, especially as the country’s public finances are sound and will allow the government to easily finance the works.
+However, GDP growth rebounded in the second quarter 2014 reaching 6.4% YoY thanks to improved performance of the manufacturing sector linked to the increase of exports.
+Services were also still dynamic and private consumption growth remained robust.
+Construction sector have decreased but major work are needed to reconstruct the damaged areas and this infrastructure spending is expected to impact positively on growth this year, especially as the country’s public finances are sound and will allow the government to easily finance the works.
 However, in recent years the Philippines government has often found it difficult to implement major infrastructure projects.
-Coordinating and deploying the resources needed for reconstruction projects should be a source of growth but it will also represent a challenge for the country, as delivery is still hampered by problems of red tape.

-Regarding prices, inflation is rising to 4.1% during the first three month of 2014 which is still within the government's target rate of 3–5% for this year.
+Regarding prices, inflation is rising to 4.9% in August 2014 but it is still within the government's target rate of 3–5% for this year.
 Nonetheless, the risk of a more marked rise in prices associated with the typhoon’s impact on agricultural production cannot be ruled out, as food represents almost 40% of the prices index.
 As a reminder, after the Fengshen typhoon in 2008, inflation reached 8%.

 The country’s financial position remains very solid